 New apprenticeship standards are being introduced to focus skills training more on specific career roles within industry.
 These government changes mean the apprenticeship skills development programme is written with employers ensuring you are much more work ready for a specific role by the time you complete your training.

-Successful completion of the course will enable you to become a qualified dental nurse and register with the General Dental Council.
+Successful completion of this course will enable you to become a qualified dental nurse and register with the General Dental Council.

 Share this course with someone you know...